-Third-party extended-warranty companies promise to offer you peace of mind in the event that your vehicle breaks down.
+Third-party extended-warranty companies promise to offer peace of mind in the event that your vehicle breaks down.
 But all too often, their shady practices scam people out of their money instead of giving them real coverage when they need it.
-Not every extended warranty company is out to rip you off, but over the course of our research, we found that the honest ones are few and far between.
+Not every extended auto warranty company is out to rip you off, but over the course of our research, we found that the honest ones are few and far between.

 Old Habits Die Hard

 SPD Warranty, meanwhile, has had fewer complaints since this article was first published in 2009.
 Many of them were resolved, but resolution may not be a sign of repentance.

 "The fact that a company responds to a complaint does not mean that they have changed their business model," says Chris Thetford, director of communications for the St. Louis Better Business Bureau.

 Thetford says his office has seen a repeating pattern of complaints against third-party warranty companies.
 He adds that consumer complaints fall into two general categories: The first are consumers who purchased a third-party warranty and want to cancel it, but have difficulty getting a refund.
 The second is consumers who buy a third-party warranty and file it away until they need repairs.
 When they later review the service contract, they realize that the repairs are not covered, thanks to the agreement's numerous exclusions.

 Third-party extended-warranty scams are widespread enough that the Federal Trade Commission (FTC) has issued a consumer alert on its Web site.
 Here are some of the FTC's tips, along with some of our own.